Tsuk1ko/nhentai-helper/README.md

 - **Judge downloaded manga by title**
   You can specify the title used to judge whether the manga has been downloaded.
 If nothing selected, the script will never warn you when a manga has been downloaded.
   Note that `Pretty` is not available in most mirror sites.
+- **Add metadata file**
+  These metadata files is currently supported:
+  - ComicInfo.xml (v2.1 from [anansi-project/comicinfo](https://github.com/anansi-project/comicinfo))
+  - info.json (eze style, not guaranteed to work properly)

+  If you choose to add ComicInfo.xml, you need to specify the title language (english or japanese).

 ### Advance Settings